French Alternative Energies and Atomic Energy Commission: University of Paris-Saclay

 CEA has played an active role in research, development and innovation in the four main areas of low-carbon energies (nuclear and renewable), technologies for information and health technologies, very large research infrastructures (TGIR), and defense and global security.

 Moreover, two of the ten CEA centers across France have joined with the University of Paris-Saclay to develop high quality research and training.
-The centers which form a part of the University of Paris-Saclay are:
+The centers which form a part of the University of Paris-Saclay include: